Sunday, 29 January 2023

 and carry a possible death sentence

 On the other hand, the safety net created by The Universal Declaration of Human Rights treaties setting out civil, political, cultural, and economic rights, as well as the rights of children, women, ethnic groups, and religions, made no room for cultural exceptionalism.
-In my opinion, wavering ideas of what is Right for you is not right for us; runs unsteadily towards injustice, since the freedom of an individual is inalienable.
+In my opinion, wavering ideas of what is Right for you is not right for us; runs unsteadily towards injustice since the freedom of an individual is inalienable.
 The challenge now is to create a globalised culture universalising the idea that human rights drive decision-making and overcoming false beliefs that its provisions weaken state sovereignty.
 On the contrary, Human rights, democracy, and the rule of law create an environment in which countries can promote freedom, protect individuals from discrimination, and ensure equal access to justice for all.
 Freedom is a natural desire, but for many, freedom is a struggle discriminated from understanding what it is to be free, to have no fear.

 Women have been stripped of the Right to be a Woman.

 In conclusion, I believe the government’s à la carte approach to human rights would not do and would not sustain a democratic system.
-While policing Human Rights does not create authoritarianism but ensures a balance with the Rights of every individual.
+Policing Human Rights does not create authoritarianism but ensures a balance with the Rights of every individual.
 Obligations under the European Convention on Human Rights ensure that these rights continue to be highlighted by the State’s Rule of law as set out under the convention.
 To move away from shared ideas of conformity versus autonomy but build an interrelationship within state society in line with Democratic values.
 Democracy is a universally recognised ideal based on shared universal values, irrespective of cultural, political, social, and economic differences.
 In tandem with its content values of the Rule of Law and equality of Justice, it preserves and promotes the dignity and fundamental rights of the individual.
-Sadly Human Rights are in retreat; seeking utopia is not real.
+Sadly, Human Rights are in retreat; seeking utopia is not real.
 The widespread exceptionalism, discrimination, torture, and abuse of the individual are increasing in this ever more turbulent world.

 According to the United Nations Human Rights Council, the situation is so desperate for Afghan women that they commit suicide at a rate of one or two a day.